Quality · Process · Learning · Skills

-The Forest School Training Company (FSTC) was originally set up by Gordon Woodall (one of the pioneers of Forest School in the UK) and Simon Shakespeare (an established Forest School leader and experienced trainer and permaculture designer) to respond to the growing demand for Forest School training throughout the UK.
+The Forest School Training Company (FSTC) was set up in 2004 by Gordon Woodall (one of the pioneers of Forest School in the UK) and Simon Shakespeare (an established Forest School leader and experienced trainer and permaculture designer) to respond to the growing demand for Forest School training throughout the UK.

 In 2005, Gordon decided to dedicate himself full-time to running his outdoor learning centre in Somerset and so FSTC was taken over by Simon and his wife Marijke.
 They strived to deliver an increasingly contemporary and relevant training package, but more importantly continue to inspire future Forest School leaders with the original ethos of true, child-centred learning in the outdoors.

 More recently FSTC has continued to grow and develop in exciting new directions, in a truly Forest School way!
 Currently the FSTC brand and assets are co-owned by lead tutors Louise Ambrose (England), Aline Hill (Scotland) and Mike Brady (Scotland).
 A licencing scheme is being developed to enable other trainers to trade under the FSTC banner, after undergoing tutor development.
 All tutors are expected to be members of the Forest School Assocaition (FSA) and enable their students to access the year's free membership as part of their training offer.
 We also encourage tutors to be involved in the FSA and/ or link with groups that are active at a local level.